 Let them know about your dietary needs so they can omit or serve items on the side that are not low protein friendly, like cheese or bread crumbs.

-Many traditional holiday favorites can be modified to reduce the protein, while still keeping the taste and texture you and others love.
-Here are some recipes with small changes to lower the protein content — they are sure to become family staples at your holiday meals:
+Many traditional holiday favorites can be modified to reduce the protein while still keeping the taste and texture you and others love.

 Reduced Protein Mashed Potatoes